 However, Logical Access requested with functional access role set to Trading or RiskGuard does not allow to submit 'Quotes'.
 Only registered Market Makers are allowed to request Market Maker Logical Access.

-All DSQs in a 'Quotes' message must be for the same Contract: all Symbol Indexes provided in a single Quotes message must belong to the same Contract.
+All Single-sided (SSQ) or Double-sided (DSQ) quotes in a 'Quotes' message must be for the same Contract meaning that all Symbol Indexes provided in a Quotes message must belong to the same Contract.